adamkr98/Adam/README.md

 # Hi my name's Adam Krynski, and I'm an apprentice <i>Junior Web Developper</i>.
 ## I'm a CSS Magician XD but to be serious
 ## My most suprising skills:
-## I can do a 300 pieces swan out of paper, I dont know...??
+## I can do a 300 pieces swan out of paper, I dont know what else :man_shrugging:...??
 ## My <b>three</b> things I like the most in this universe:
 ## *CLASSICAL MUSIC/ART <br> *ObviOUsly front-end <br> *Cooking
 ## My objectives that I want to achieve as a developer during <b><i>Becode</b></i>: